jaammees/exit/README.md

 ## Puzzle design

 The aim for the design of the puzzles was to start easy, then increase the difficulty, but also add in levels which were 'easy but rewarding'.
 There would be some levels which introduce a new concept and then later levels test the use of that concept, or the combination of concepts.
 However, the game can't take too long in introducing the concepts, as players can get bored/frustrated if it is taking too long to get to the main game.
 Also, designing and testing puzzles can be difficult, as once you know the solution to the puzzle, you can lose track of how difficult/easy it is, so playtesting with other people would be important.
+Some puzzles were to be timing based, but not have to rely too much on player reflexes.

 The puzzles would be playable on desktop computer, but 3d awareness in vr would give an advantage.
 The limitation of being playable on desktop and 3 DOF VR headsets did limit the layout for levels from what i was initially imagining.
 In hindsight, maybe the table should have been able to be rotated by the player.
 Testing would have to had been done to see if this would cause motion sickness.